ohmeta/MAGIC/README.md

 ### MAGs's proteins and annotations

 This table has three parts.
 The first part lists proteins in the pMAGs and vMAGs (`Proteins_in_pMAGs_vMAGs.tsv.gz`), whereas the second part provides functional annotations of the non-redundant proteins (`Data_S4-12_Annotations_of_MAGIC-Proteins.tsv.gz `).
-The third part provides the FASTA format sequence of each protine.
+The third part provides the FASTA format sequence of each protein.
 Users may retrieve the list of genes on a MAG of interest and subsequently refer to the gene annotation table for annotations.
 Conversely, users may retrieve a list of MAGs carrying the genes of interest.

 #### Proteins_in_pMAGs_vMAGs.tsv.gz (`70,538,090` entries * `5` columns)